Gotland: Geography

 Of these, Hemse is the largest settlement in southern Gotland and along with Roma the two largest inland villages.
 Burgsvik is the southernmost locality and Fårösund the northernmost.
 The island of Fårö is permanently settled, but with only a few hundred year-round residents and lacks a permanent fixed link to the main island.
 Residents are depending on an around the clock, free of charge, car ferry for transportation over a strait roughly 1.3 km wide, taking about eight minutes.
 Fårö may get connected to the main island with a bridge in the future, but the project has had plenty of delays related to funding.
 At the closest point, the two islands are separated by less than 500 m, although that is at a distance from road connections.

 Slite is the largest settlement on Gotland's sparsely populated east coast.
+The eastern coast of Gotland, including the adjacent marine waters and islets, has been designated an 150,000 ha Important Bird Area (IBA) by BirdLife International because it supports a suite of waterfowl, waders and terns.

 Climate

 Gotland has a semi-continental variety of a marine climate (Cfb).
 This results in larger seasonal differences than typical of marine climates in spite of it being surrounded by the Baltic Sea for large distances in all directions.
 This is due to strong continental winds travelling over the sea from surrounding great landmasses.

 Seasonal temperature variation is smaller in more isolated places on the island such as Hoburgen or Östergarnsholm, having warmer autumn and winter, but are cooler during spring and summer days.

 Seasonal lag being exceptionally strong in the weather station Östergarnsholm.
 As an example, December is warmer than March with temperature lows being similar to April.
 August is typically the warmest month, an unusual occurrence in Swedish sites.
 In capital Visby, July and August temperatures tend to be quite even.

 Since winters usually remain just above freezing and brackish water remaining liquid longer than freshwater, the sea remains ice-free all year round, except during rare extreme cold waves.
 The last time the whole passage from the mainland to Gotland froze was in 1987 when icebreakers were used to maintain passenger and goods traffic to the island.